ShutUpJon/groupProject3/README.md

 # Improvements / What's Next?

-- Would like to be able to be able to render API Components directly in app.
+- Render API Components directly in app, so no need to visit external sites.
-- Would like to be able to sort by the Event + Location Search by upcoming dates.
+- Sort by the Event + Location Search by upcoming dates.
+Due to limitations, only Artist/Band Search is ordered by date.

-- Would like to be able to save 'Favorites' either Location or Artist/Band for future reference with alerts to let you know when the Band/Artist of choice is back on tour, or in town/nearby.
-Also, allow alerts for upcoming events based on your saved location choices
+- A ' Save Favorites' Feature.
+Save by either Location or Artist/Band for future reference with alerts to let you know when the Band/Artist of choice is back on tour, or in town/nearby.
+Allow alerts for upcoming events based on your saved location choices.

 # Contributors
 - Jon Lawrence @ ShutUpJon
 - Niko Hofmann @ nikohofmann